Showmax/SHMTableView/README.md

 [![Platform][platform-badge]][platform-url]
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-**SHMTableView** is a wrapper around UITableView datasource, that helps you define table contents by mapping view types to model instances.
+**SHMTableView** is a wrapper around `UITableView` datasource, that helps you define table contents by mapping view types to model instances.

-SHMTableView helps you abstract away the routine stuff in UITableViewDataSource and UITableViewDelegate.
-Instead you can focus on structure and content to be displayed by UITableView.
+`SHMTableView` helps you abstract away the routine stuff in `UITableViewDataSource` and `UITableViewDelegate`.
+Instead you can focus on structure and content to be displayed by `UITableView`.

-To use SHMTableView, you must:
+To use `SHMTableView`, you must:

 1. Create data model instances
 2. Map data models to view types
-3. Pass your mapping to the SHMTableView library
+3. Pass your mapping to the `SHMTableView` library

-SHMTableView creates and configures all UITableViewCell instances to be displayed in UITableView.
+`SHMTableView` creates and configures all `UITableViewCell` instances to be displayed in `UITableView`.

 ## Installation

 `SHMTableView` is available through [CocoaPods](http://cocoapods.org).

-Add the following line to your Podfile
+Add the following line to your `Podfile`

 ```ruby
 pod 'SHMTableView'